Team

 Archer Tao

 Born and raised in Changzhou, China, Archer holds a Master of Architecture from Syracuse University.
-His thesis focused on how to adjust and renovate liturgical, largely Buddhist, facilities into modern urban fabric.
+His thesis focused on how to adjust and renovate liturgical, largely Buddhism facilities into modern urban fabric.
 Archer joined the Frank Shirley Architects team in 2019, and is involved in all aspects of project development.
 His previous experience at Mitchell Studio in New Haven, Connecticut in high-end residential design spurred his interest in classical design and historic preservation.
-This interest has started to turn into expertise and he looks forward to expanding his knowledge of New England historical buildings here in Cambridge.
+This interest has turned into expertise and he looks forward to expanding his knowledge of New England historical buildings here in Cambridge.
 His professional experience ranges from single family residences, to cultural and institutional projects, to large scale housing developments.
 Outside of the office, Archer enjoys reading, skiing, photography and traveling.

 Liam Kirwan